 The JCRC is committed to protecting and advancing the civil rights of all Americans.
 We strive to protect individuals discriminated against on the basis of race, religion, sexual orientation, and gender identity.
 We support policies that address bullying and the efforts of national Jewish organizations that work to ensure that civil rights statutes such as the Hate Crimes Prevention Act and the Americans with Disabilities Act are implemented and enforced.

 Everyone in Howard County should have access to adequate health care.
 Part of that health care is the cost of prescription drugs, which continues to increase.
-The JCRC supports the Prescription Drug Affordability Initiative of the Maryland Citizens Health Initiative, which calls for establishing a board in Maryland to determine how best to make prescription drugs more affordable for Marylanders.
-The board would examine the drug supply chain and establish payment rates for expensive drugs.
+The JCRC supports the Prescription Drug Affordability Initiative of the Maryland Citizens Health Initiative and joins with local Howard County coalitions working to prevent illness and promote health and wellness.

 The JCRC supports and advocates for two independent, democratic, and economically viable states: a Jewish State of Israel and a Palestinian state, coexisting in peace and security.
 It believes that this vision can be achieved only through direct negotiations and that unilateral attempts to achieve Palestinian statehood through United Nations action — as well Palestinian efforts to achieve full membership in United Nations-affiliated bodies — are counterproductive.